Black Canyon Trail

 Hike data:

-Controlling agency: Santa Fe National Forest; Española Ranger District; hike web site
+Controlling agency: Santa Fe National Forest; Española Ranger District

 Elevation: